14 CRR-NY 633.11NY-CRR

 (6) an actively involved adult family member;

-(7) the Consumer Advisory Board (see section 633.99 of this Part) for the Willowbrook Class (only for class members it fully represents);
+(7) the Consumer Advisory Board (see section 633.99 of this Part) for the Willowbrook Class;

 (c) If the first surrogate on the list in clause (a) or (b) of this subparagraph is not reasonably available and willing, and is not expected to become reasonably available and willing to make a timely decision given the person's medical circumstances, application shall be made to the next surrogate on the list, in the order of priority stated.